-Make sure you use the Literacy structure cards that are available on the website.
+Make sure you use the Literacy structure cards that are available on the website (www.allhallowsrc.wixsite.com/pedepartment).
 Use them to plan your essay exam question.

-Organise your lesson notes or learning objectives onto mind maps.
+Organise your lesson notes and learning objectives onto mind maps.
 Aim for one topic per A3 page.

 Make sure you're exam ready by answering as many exam questions as possible- this is usually the BEST way to revise.
-In marking your own work using the mark schemes you can then check your answers.
+In marking your own work, using the mark schemes, you can then check your answers.

 Now you've condensed your class notes you need to memorise them.
-Good memorisation, in my experience comes down to two things:
+Good memorisation comes down to two things: